Monitoring and Enforcement Plan

 Is the alleged activity immune from enforcement action?

 4.3.8 A breach of planning control can become ‘lawful’ and therefore immune from enforcement action through the passage of time under the provisions of S171B of the Town and Country Planning Act 1990.
-Immunity for building, engineering, mining or other operational development occurs four years from the date that the development was substantially completed, while changes of use gain immunity after 10 years.
+Immunity for building, engineering, mining or other operational development occurs 10 years from the date that the development was substantially completed, while changes of use gain immunity after 10 years from the date of of the breach.
 As case law has established that each ‘shovelful’ of mineral worked is a separate operation, mineral extraction cannot gain immunity solely through the passage of time.

 4.3.9 In circumstances where it appears that a breach has been concealed with the intention of gaining immunity, the Council can apply to the Magistrates’ Court for a Planning Enforcement Order which, if granted, will allow a further year for the Council to investigate the breach and, if necessary, undertake enforcement action.